boschglobal/doxysphinx/docs/syntax/rst_inline_syntax.md

 the following solutions/hacks have been applied to overcome the problems:

+1. **Html-Element-Transformation**

-1. If we encounter a sphinx role in doxysphinx during original doxygen html parsing we change it's parent html tag from `<p>`-tag to `<div>`-tag (because divs can have nested content).
+   If we encounter a sphinx role in doxysphinx during original doxygen html parsing we change it's parent html tag from `<p>`-tag to `<div>`-tag (because divs can have nested content).
 We also add a css class which we use to style the "blockiness" away (display:inline).
 The technical implementation is has more complexity - if you're interested just look into the code.

+2. **Adjusted Syntax for using inline rst and special parsing**

-2. Doxysphinx scans the html for `<code>`-tags but that's not enough.
-For doxysphinx to consider a code tag as inline sphinx snippet it has to be in the format ``<code>:role:`content`</code>``.
-The content can be delimited not only by backticks.
+   Doxysphinx scans the html for `<code>`-tags but that's not enough.
+For doxysphinx to consider a `<code>`-tag as inline sphinx snippet it has to be in the format ``<code>:role:`content`</code>`` - we validate the syntax here and if it doesn't match we ignore it.
-   Backticks are also markdown's verbatim inline delimiters and therefore can only be used when escaped (and even then they create problems with doxygen's way of parsing).
-   Therefore we're also supporting quotes and ticks or no quotes at all (in that case we put them automatically after the :role: part and before the end).

    The implication is that **you cannot use anything other than roles/domains for inline rst**.
 In practice this means that you cannot use rst's external link syntax and references for now, which is however so cryptic that we're quite sure that you would rather consider using doxygens link command or just a markdown link.

+   Furthermore backticks are also markdown's verbatim inline delimiters and therefore can only be used when escaped (and even then they create problems with doxygen's way of parsing).
+   Therefore we're also supporting (and are recommending) quotes (") and ticks (') as role content delimiters.
+   So we relaxed the sphinx syntax a little bit here to work better in doxygen comments.

 ## Supported rst inline delimiters in doxygen comments